Kitware/itk-vtk-viewer/README.md

 Requirements
 ============

-In general ITK/VTK ImageViewer tries to be as portable as possible; the specific configurations below are tested and known to work.
+In general ITK/VTK Viewer tries to be as portable as possible; the specific configurations below are tested and known to work.

-ITK/VTK ImageViewer supports the following development environments:
+ITK/VTK Viewer supports the following development environments:

 - Node 8+
 - NPM 5+